 Things to keep in mind while checking the apartment:

-The signing of the Lease Agreement
+The Signing of the Lease Agreement

-- The current rent rate of the unit.
+- The rent rate of the unit.

 - Does the unit come fully furnished?

-- What’s the lease duration?
+- What is the lease duration?

-Take-Away Factors to Consider When House Hunting
+Other Factors to Consider When Apartment Hunting

 The Bottom Line